R. Budd Dwyer: Trial

-Dwyer's status as state treasurer

-Pennsylvania law stated that Dwyer could not officially be removed from office until his sentencing in January.
-Given this, Dwyer stated that until his legal appeal was resolved, he would stay on as treasurer under leave of absence without pay and would not resign before having the opportunity to appeal his conviction.
-In the interim, the treasury department would be run by Deputy Treasurer Donald L. Johnson.
+Pennsylvania law stated that Dwyer could not officially be dismissed from office until his sentencing in January.
+Given this, Dwyer stated that until his legal appeal was resolved, he would continue as treasurer with a leave of absence without pay and would not resign before having the opportunity to appeal his conviction.
+In the interim, the treasury department would be managed by Deputy Treasurer Donald L. Johnson.

-Dwyer continued to profess his innocence after being convicted, and on December 23 wrote a letter to President Ronald Reagan seeking a presidential pardon, and to Senator Arlen Specter seeking support in this effort.
+Dwyer continued to profess his innocence after being convicted, and on December 23 wrote a letter to President Ronald Reagan seeking a presidential pardon, and to Senator Arlen Specter seeking assistance with this effort.

-The week of Dwyer's sentencing, Pennsylvania State Attorney General LeRoy Zimmerman and state prosecutors were investigating a provision of the Pennsylvania state constitution where removal of a civil worker from office who has been convicted of a crime is "self-executing", thus, automatic upon that person's sentencing.
-A decision confirming this constitutional point was expected on January 22, the day before Dwyer's sentencing hearing.
+The week of Dwyer's sentencing, Pennsylvania State Attorney General LeRoy Zimmerman and state prosecutors were investigating a provision of the Pennsylvania state constitution such that dismissal of a civil worker from office who has been convicted of a crime is "self-executing", thus, automatic upon that person's sentencing.
+A decision confirming this constitutional provision was expected on January 22, the day before Dwyer's sentencing hearing.